 ISSN (International Standard Serial Number) is used for serial publications, i.e. magazine and periodicals.
 The guidelines for the EAN implementation of the ISSN in the UK are published by the Periodicals Barcoding Association (P.B.A.)

-The ISSN/EAN symbol was originally intended for the U.K but is being taken up by other countries around the world who use EAN as the standard retail bar code.
+The ISSN/EAN symbol was originally intended for the U.K but has been taken up by other countries around the world who use EAN as the standard retail bar code.

 Each individual title (magazine, newspaper, periodical or journal) is allocated an ISSN by the UK National Serials Data Centre administered by the British Library.